 Difference between Function and Procedure

 SQL (Structured Query Language) is a computer language which is used to interact with an RDBMS (Relational Database Management System).
-It is basically a method of managing, organizing, and retrieving data from a relation database.
+It is basically a method of managing, organizing, and retrieving data from a relational database.
 In SQL, two important concepts are used namely, function and procedure.

 A function calculates the results of a program based on the inputs provided, whereas a procedure is used to perform some tasks in a specific order.
 There are many other differences between functions and procedures, which we will discuss in this article.